hyperglyph/hyperglyph/spec/glyph_data.rst

 unicode
 -------

 unicode element is a utf-8 encoded string.
+MUST NOT include utf-16 surrogate pairs.
+Modified UTF-8/CESU-8 MUST NOT be used.

+..
-MUST not include utf-16 surrogate pairs (JSON, Java, I'm looking at *you*)
+	(JSON, Java, I'm looking at *you*)

 ::